tonethar/IGME-330-Master/notes/dogfinder-2.md

 ## III.
 Change how you are loading your web components (if necessary)

-- Create **src/loader.js** and make it look like this (the exact contents will depend on how you named your components)
+- Create **src/loader.js** and make it look like this (the exact contents will depend on how you named your components, and/or if you created any for Dogfinder)

 **src/loader.js**